Code-4-Community/constellation/apps/backend/README.md

 - **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.

 The API Gateway endpoint API will be displayed in the outputs when the deployment is complete.

+If you want to use this endpoint when running the frontend locally, replace the `BASE_URL` constant with it in `apps/frontend/src/constants/endpoints.ts`

 ### Syncing the stack